Cat. 3 Hurricane Ian batters Cuba as it heads toward Tampa Bay

 TAMPA, Fla.
-(WFLA) — Hurricane Ian, now a Category 3 storm, is currently battering Cuba with strong winds and life-threatening storm surge as it makes its way toward the Tampa Bay area, the National Hurricane Center said in its latest advisory.
+(WFLA) — Hurricane Ian, now a Category 3 storm emerged in the Gulf of Mexico Tuesday morning with its sights set on the Tampa Bay area, according to the National Hurricane Center.

-The NHC issued a hurricane warning for Tampa Bay Monday night.
-This means hurricane conditions (sustained winds of 74 mph or higher) are expected in the area sometime in the next 48 hours.
+Tampa Bay is currently under a hurricane warning, meaning hurricane conditions (sustained winds of 74 mph or higher) are expected in the area in the next 48 hours.

-Several Tampa Bay area counties issued evacuation orders on Monday.
-Residents living in Zone A in Hillsborough County, Zone A in Manatee County, zones A, B and C in Pinellas County and in Level A in Sarasota County are affected.
+On Monday, several Tampa Bay area counties issued evacuation orders on Monday.
+Residents living in Zones A and B in Hillsborough County, Zone A in Manatee County, Zones A, B and C in Pinellas County, and in Level A in Sarasota County are affected.

-The storm made landfall in La Coloma, Cuba at 4:30 a.m.
-Tuesday.

-In its 8 a.m. advisory, the NHC said Ian was about about 130 miles south-southwest of the Dry Tortugas and about 10 miles north-northeast of Pinar del Río, Cuba, packing maximum sustained winds of 125 mph.
+In its 11 a.m. advisory, the NHC said Ian was about 130 miles south-southwest of the Dry Tortugas and about 10 miles north-northeast of Pinar del Río, Cuba, packing maximum sustained winds near 115 mph.

-The storm was moving north at 12 mph with hurricane-storm-force winds extending outward up to 35 miles from its center, and tropical-storm-force winds extending outward up to 115 miles from the eye.
+The storm was moving north near 10 mph with hurricane-storm-force winds extending outward up to 35 miles from its center, and tropical-storm-force winds extending outward up to 115 miles from the eye.

-The eye of the storm should be near the country’s western coast Tuesday morning.
-The system should emerge over the southeastern Gulf of Mexico Tuesday and remain a major hurricane, according to the NHC.
-Some strengthening is expected.
+The system is now a major hurricane in the southeastern Gulf of Mexico.
+It is expected to strengthen on Tuesday night and Wednesday and approach the Gulf Coast as an “extremely dangerous hurricane,” the NHC said.

 The path would put Ian just west of the Florida Keys Tuesday evening and near the west coast of Florida in the hurricane warning area on Wednesday.